az-digital/az-quickstart-pantheon/README.md

 ## Upstream Settings (settings.upstream.php)

 This file (`settings.upstream.php`) is included to add upstream-wide configuration to all sites using the upstream.
 It is strongly suggested that you not delete or modify this file as it may cause reliability issues with your site.
 If site-specific configuration is needed, please use `settings.php`.

+### What is in settings.upstream.php

+The `settings.upstream.php` file in the Arizona Quickstart Composer-enabled Pantheon Upstream includes a variety of important configurations designed to optimize the performance, security, and reliability of Drupal sites on the Pantheon platform.
+This file is maintained by the upstream maintainers (Arizona Digital) and should not be modified by individual site administrators.
+Site-specific changes should be made in the `settings.php` file.

+Key features and configurations included in `settings.upstream.php`:

+- **Migration Database Configuration:** Supports loading database configuration for migrations from a JSON file located in `sites/default/files/private/migration_config.json`.
+This allows for seamless migration database connections without hardcoding sensitive information.

+- **Fast 404 Pages:** Implements efficient handling of 404 errors by serving simple, fast-loading 404 pages for paths matching specific patterns.
+This reduces the overhead of fully themed 404 pages for missing resources, saving bandwidth and reducing server load.

+- **Pantheon Environment-Specific Configurations:**
+  - **HTTPS Redirection:** For all Pantheon environments, HTTP requests to `.pantheonsite.io` domains are redirected to HTTPS to enforce secure connections.
+  - **Performance and Caching Settings:** Adjusts cache lifetimes and aggregation settings based on the environment (development vs. test/live), optimizing performance across different stages of the site lifecycle.
+  - **Environment Indicator:** Provides visual indicators in the Drupal admin interface to show which Pantheon environment (e.g., `dev`, `test`, `live`, or development branch) you're currently working in, aiding in environment awareness.

 ## Updating Quickstart 2 on Pantheon via the command line.